The holiday season is upon us and that can only mean one thing: it’s time for our annual Countdown to Christmas activities!

 - Bake them at 275 degrees for 10 minutes.

-- Allow the crayons cool completely before taking them out of the mold.
+- Allow the crayons to cool completely before taking them out of the mold.

 December 15: Color a Christmas Picture

 Today your child gets to use the colors they made yesterday to color a Christmas picture.
-I am attaching several different options here.
+Included in the packet are five different coloring pages: Santa, Santa’s sleigh, a Christmas tree, a snowman and ornaments.

 December 16: Make Reindeer Headbands